How to Choose Between a Psy.D. and Ph.D.

 - Lifespan Development: A lifespan development class provides an overview of human functions from birth to death.
 Students study intelligence, social relationships, motor functions, personal identity, and related matters at various life stages.

-- Psychological Measurements: Classes in psychological measurements introduce students to fundamentals of psychological testing and assessment.
+- Psychological Measurements: Classes in psychological measurements introduce students to the fundamentals of psychological testing and assessment.
 Students learn how to administer and assess tests appropriately.

 - Personality Assessment: Coursework in personality assessment trains students to identify objective personality measures in patients and clients.
 Psy.D. candidates learn to administer, score, and interpret results, as well as prepare clinical reports.